1) Select an image or a shape for Use As Background

 1) Select or load the image you want to use as a background.
 You can do this with other objects in the frame.

 2) Click Use As Background.
 This does several things: a) flags the image as a Use As Background object.
-Use As Background objects have a dashed border around the "pip" in the upper left next to the upper left corner drag handle; b) expands the image to the size of the frame; c) sends the image to the back; d) excludes the image from the layout functions Fit 1, Fit Tiled & Fit Random; e) locks the image from resize or delete - you can unlock it with the Lock button.
+Use As Background objects have a dashed border around the "pip" in the upper left next to the upper left corner drag handle; b) expands the image to the size of the frame; c) sends the image to the back; d) excludes the image from the layout functions Fit 1, Fit Tiled, Fit by Rows, & Fit by Columns; e) locks the image from resize or delete - you can unlock it with the Lock button.

 An image tagged as a Use As Background object resizes with the frame.
 In all other respects, a Use As Background object can be styled just like a regular image, and acts like a regular image in regards to Frame Lock and Frame Block.
 This means that if you make the frame wider, the Use As Background object will widen with it, but if you have Frame Blocked, you cannot make the frame smaller until you unblock it.